BrunoQuaresma/blog/content/blog/code-split-with-lazy-components/index.md

 description: "Let's learn how to increase our load speed using code splitting and lazy components."
 ---

-Often during application development, we do not care much about the size of our bundle, but with the code base growing, we need to think about it not only for speed and performance, but also to take responsibility for data consumption of user.
-So how do we load our assets as quickly as possible by taking advantage of concurrent browser requests and only when the user needs them?
+Often during application development, we do not care much about the size of our bundle.
+However, as the code base grows, we need to think about it not only for speed and performance, but also to take responsibility for users' data consumption--especially on mobile devices.
+So how do we load our assets as quickly as possible, and only when the user needs them, by taking advantage of concurrent browser requests?

 ![Number of maximum of simultaneous requests](./requests.png) **Font: [https://docs.pushtechnology.com/cloud/latest/manual/html/designguide/solution/support/connection_limitations.html](https://docs.pushtechnology.com/cloud/latest/manual/html/designguide/solution/support/connection_limitations.html)**

 A good option for this is to use the **Code Split** technique.
-This technique consists of split the code into smaller chunks and load them just when they are required.
+This technique consists of splitting the code into smaller chunks and loading these chunks only when they are required.
 Let's see a use case.

-In [Fauna Dashboard](https://dashboard.fauna.com) we have pages where we are using code editors and the dependencies for them are not small even after gzip.
-So we do not want to put this in the main piece and make the first rendering longer / costly than necessary and second, not always the user will access the code editor.
-For this case, splitting code is a good option and I'll show you how to do it without any headaches, but before we get started, let's code something and run some analysis.
+In [Fauna Dashboard](https://dashboard.fauna.com), we have pages where we are using code editors with heavy dependencies even after gzip.
+We do not want to put this in the main chunk, because this will make the first rendering longer and more costly than necessary on pages where the code editor is not needed.
+For this case, splitting code is a good option and I'll show you how to do it without any headaches.
+To get started, let's code something and run some analyses.

 Let's use [create-react-app](https://github.com/facebook/create-react-app) to start a new React project and create the components: